CosmicSubspace/MSI-Keyboard-Lights/README.md

 Now the contents of the screen will be mirrored on the keyboard.

 # Problems?
+Make sure the keyboard is not in "No Illumination" mode.
+Try restarting the SteelSeries Engine.
-If you run into any exceptions, first try restarting the SteelSeries Engine, and if the problem persists, please post it on the issues tab.
+If you run into any exceptions, please post it on the issues tab.